-The presence of enzyme bromelain is held responsible for cervical ripening, thus inducing the chances of miscarriage.
-However, there is no scientific evidence which proves this theory of cervical ripening.
+The presence of the enzyme bromelain is held responsible for cervical ripening, thus inducing the chances of miscarriage.
+However, there is no scientific evidence that proves this theory of cervical ripening.

 What are the Nutrients Available in The Pineapple?

-- It contains vitamin C to strengthen your immunity and keeps the infections at bay
+- It contains vitamin C to strengthen your immunity and keeps infections at bay

 - The presence of manganese helps in keeping your bones healthy

 - Vitamin B6 helps in fighting anaemia and morning sickness